• Projects

 This project will involve integrating existing commercial sensor technology and real time monitoring with smart digital twins, to translate storage conditions in the supply chain into remaining shelf life.

-• To monitor quality detrimental parameters such as temperature (T), relative humidity (RH) and carbon dioxide (CO2) to develop digital twins to predict the freshness or residual shelf life of F&V.
+• Monitoring of critical quality parameters such as temperature (T), relative humidity (RH) and carbon dioxide (CO2)

 consortium